 Screw Home Mechanism of the Knee

-In the above clip, I highlight why it is important to work on terminal knee extension.
+In the above clip, I highlight why working on terminal knee extension is essential.

-If you are unable to watch or listen to the interview above, check out the transcription below.
+If you cannot watch or listen to the interview above, check out the transcription below.

-Okay, going to this lack of extension.
-Why the lack of extension is really an issue?
-If we lack that extension we are missing the “Screw Home Mechanism” of the knee.
-So this ends up being the last little bit of the knee or you end up having rotation going on in the knee and gliding in the knee going on in order to reduce the stress on the quadriceps during standing and put load on the cartilage, menisci and bones.
-So if we look at it here, when we reach that last little bit of extension, the load is moved off of the muscles and it’s moved on to the passive structures.
-So it ends up being loaded up on the femur, the tibia, the articular cartilage, the menisci.
-They end up taking a load and decreasing the stress and demand on the muscles and secondarily onto the ligaments.
+Okay, we are going to this lack of extension.
+Why is the lack of attachment an issue?
+If we lack that extension, we are missing the “Screw Home Mechanism.”
+So this ends up being the last little bit of the knee, or you end up having rotation in the knee and gliding in the knee going on to reduce the stress on the quadriceps during standing and put a load on the cartilage, menisci, and bones.
+So if we look at it here, when we reach that last little bit of extension, the bag is moved off of the muscles and moved on to the passive structures.
+So it ends up being loaded up on the femur, the tibia, the articular cartilage, and the menisci.
+They take a load and decrease the stress and demand on the muscles and secondarily onto the ligaments.

-An example would be if you look at the flamingo.
-When the flamingo stands on one leg, the leg is perfectly loaded and all the load is being put on the passive structures.
-Now, some people may think, “Oh, that’s bad.
+An example will be if you look at the flamingo.
+When the flamingo stands on one leg, the leg is perfectly loaded, and all the load is being put on the passive structures.
+Some people may think, “Oh, that’s bad.
 You’re not supposed to load up a joint”.
-You’re bringing the joint to straight or to neutral, you’re sticking within normal ranges of motion.
+You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion.
 Everyone should be able to control their body weight or at least hold their body weight on one leg.
-If they’re not able to do that statically, it’s going to be difficult for them to even walk if they can’t hold up their weight on one leg.
+If they’re not able to do that statically, it’s going to be difficult for them even to walk if they can’t hold up their weight on one leg.

-And then that over activation of the quadriceps and other muscles in the leg, it ends up leading to you know fatigue, more susceptibility to injury and leads to more muscle imbalances.
-So it’s important to consider that end range extension and looking at that end range extension when we’re talking about unloaded, partially loaded and fully loaded.
+And then that over activation of the quadriceps and other muscles in the leg, it leads to, you know, fatigue, more susceptibility to injury, and more muscle imbalances.
+So it’s essential to consider that end range extension and look at that end range extension when we’re talking about unloaded, partially loaded, and fully loaded.

 Now, I suggest you try this.
-Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for a long period of time.
-Try for 30 seconds, 1 minute, 2 minutes, 3 minutes.
-See how it is when those active structures are loaded up for a long period of time.
-And then try with the leg fully straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
-And they will be rather relaxed.
+Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for an extended period.
+Try 30 seconds, 1 minute, 2 minutes, and 3 minutes.
+See how it is when those active structures are loaded up for an extended period.
+And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
+And they will be relatively simple.

-If you would like to get Assessment & Exercise with CECs/CEUs, click here.
+Click here if you would like to get Assessment & Exercise with CECs/CEUs.

 Have a great day.